 That doesn’t mean that finding what the Buddhists call “the middle way,” or a place of balance between two opposites, isn’t worth working toward.
-In fact, seeking a balance between your work and your home life is healthy and can significantly improve both your professional success and your private life.
+Seeking a balance between your work and your home life is healthy and can significantly improve both your professional success and your private life.
 You just need to have realistic expectations.

-The first step in work-life integration is to know who you are and your strengths.
-Never try to be someone you are not, because that will just cause strife – both mental and physical.
+The first step in work-life integration is to know yourself and your strengths.
+Never try to be someone you’re not, because that will cause both mental and physical strife.
 Come to terms with where you may lack, and ask for help from loved ones, trusted mentors and friends.

 The next, and probably the hardest, step is to reframe the idea of work-life balance.
-Cognitive role transitions, or your thoughts switching from work to home life, are totally natural and happen all the time.
-But when you try to put hard boundaries on them and stop certain thoughts from happening, you can cause a lot more problems than good.
+Cognitive role transitions, or the way your thoughts switch from work to home life, are natural and happen all the time.
+But when you try to put hard boundaries on them and stop certain thoughts from happening, you can cause more harm than good.

 2. Get to the heart of what matters most.

-First, you need to determine what work-life integration looks like for you.
+Determine what the ideal work-life integration looks like for you.
 Does going to a yoga class once a day or making it to your daughter’s swim meet each week make you feel fulfilled?
 Is a spin class once a week your path to being a saner person?
-Identify your core needs, make those decisions, and don’t look back.
+Identify your core needs, make the decision to incorporate them into your schedule, and don’t look back.

-The things that help keep you going every week and make you feel balanced and whole are going to be what sustain you throughout your life and career.
-Once you know what matters most, you can work on setting boundaries around those activities so that when you are at work or at home, you can be more fully present for those who need you.
+The things that help keep you going every week and make you feel balanced and whole will sustain you throughout your life and career.
+Once you know what matters most, you can work on setting boundaries around those activities so that whether you’re at work or home, you can be more fully present for those around you.

-Whatever those things are, make a list of them and figure out which items are negotiable and which aren’t.
-When you have a more complete picture of what you are willing to flex on, you can start to work toward a better work-life integration.
+Whatever matters most to you, make a list and figure out which items are negotiable and which aren’t.
+When you have a more complete picture of what you’re willing to flex on, you can work toward better work-life integration.

-It seems counterintuitive, but by changing up the timing of your responses (and work), you keep your boss and your co-workers from expecting responses at set intervals on specific days.
-Vary your response time – sometimes answering back immediately and sometimes waiting a few hours or day to respond to an email.
-It keeps your contacts on their toes and lets them know that you are still being responsive, but that they can’t have a set expectation of when you’ll get back to them.
+It seems counterintuitive, but if you change up the timing of your responses (and work), you keep your boss and your co-workers from expecting responses at set intervals on specific days.
+Vary your response time – sometimes answering back immediately and sometimes waiting a few hours or a day to respond to an email.
+It keeps your contacts on their toes and lets them know you’re still responsive, but that they can’t have a set expectation of when you’ll get back to them.

-Responding in this way will allow you to take a break from work emails without worrying that something needs your immediate attention.
-Those wanting an answer will just have to wait until you are ready to respond.
+Responding this way will allow you to take a break from work emails without worrying that something needs your immediate attention.
+Those wanting an answer will just have to wait until you’re ready to respond.

 4. Guard your downtime.

-It’s really easy to fall into the trap of being always connected and always on, but research has shown that the best way to be successful both in your work and your home life is to find time to rest, restore and unplug.
-Downtime helps the brain integrate what it has learned or done, and it inspires creativity.
-It’s also vital in nurturing close relationships and building strong bonds with people outside of work.
+It’s easy to fall into the trap of being always connected and always on, but research has shown that the best way to be successful both in your work and your home life is to find time to rest, restore and unplug.
+Downtime helps the brain integrate what it’s learned or accomplished, and it inspires creativity.
+It’s also vital to nurturing close relationships and building strong bonds with people outside of work.

-It also pays to do tiny digital detoxes when you can.
-Whether that just means putting the phone down for the evening or going a whole weekend without looking at work email, unplugging from devices allows our brains to rest and be more present with the world around us.
+It also pays to do mini digital detoxes when you can.
+Whether that means putting your phone down for the evening or going a whole weekend without looking at your work email, unplugging from devices allows our brains to rest and be more present with the world around us.

 5. Don’t stress about work-life balance.

-Finally, it's essential that you try your best to take the pressure off of striving for the ideal work-life balance.
+Try to take the pressure off of striving for the ideal work-life balance.
 Adding another thing to worry about on top of an overloaded to-do list isn’t going to help you be a better parent or a better employee.
-Realize that the perfect work-life balance doesn’t actually exist.
+Realize that the perfect work-life balance doesn’t exist.
 Instead, strive for a work-life integration that suits your needs both as an employee and as a human being.